donn/Oak/CONTRIBUTING.md

 Here are things that while would be nice, are less of a priority:
 * Access Control.
 It is unclear what should be public and what should be private, and which belongs in what module.
 * Error Handling.
 For simulation (and only simulation), Oak should use Swift's error handling.
 It would be nice to have all the force unwraps gone too, but that will take a while.
 * Increasing the IPS count.
-While Assembly is swift enough, on a release build of Oak only gets about ~4 KIPS on my 2GHz machine.
+While Assembly is swift enough, on a release build of Oak only gets about ~5 KIPS on my 2.6GHz machine.
 Now Oak is not aiming to rival qemu, gem5 or anything speed-wise (Oak's main focus is absolute simplicity), but this is still rather low.
 * * Cacheing decodes would be a good start as apps are by definition loopy, but faster decodes are paramount.
 * ARM.
 Oak was initially designed to support ARM, and while college projects have sidetracked that development, until RISC-V becomes stable, the most popular platform would likely continue to be ARM.
 * Proper memory map (for RISCV).
 Oak currently implements an amorphous structure, where data and text are intertwined.
-Oak does not aim to do anything "magical" and having Oak automatically add instructions to skip data may cause some complexity.
+Oak does not aim to do anything "magical" and having Oak automatically add instructions to skip data may introduce some complexity.